Project Management

 What is a project management methodology?

 A project management methodology is a specific set of principles or a systematic process for executing and managing a project.
-In the context of business development, the choice of project management methodology has a significant influence on the project plan.
-Popular project management methodologies include Agile, Scrum, Lean, Waterfall, Prince2, and Kaizen.
-The selection of a project management methodology often depends on various factors, including the nature of the project, its goals, the organization’s culture, and the industry in which the business operates.
+In the context of business development, the choice of methodology has a significant influence on the project plan.
+Popular methodologies include Agile, Scrum, Lean, Waterfall, Prince2, and Kaizen.
+The selection often depends on various factors, including the nature of the project, its goals, the organization’s culture, and the industry in which the business operates.

 Which project management methodologies are used for business development?